Donald Sanborn: Early years

-Donald Sanborn was born into a Roman Catholic family in Flushing, Queens, New York, United States.
+Donald Sanborn was born into a Catholic family in Flushing, Queens, New York, United States.
 There, he attended Catholic elementary and high schools.
 In 1967, he entered the seminary college for the Diocese of Brooklyn, where, in 1971, he graduated cum laude, having majored in classical languages.

 Priesthood

 Society of Saint Pius X

-In the same year, Sanborn dropped out of the Seminary of the Immaculate Conception, whose training he considered modernist, and entered the International Seminary of Saint Pius X, Écône, Switzerland, of the traditionalist Society of Saint Pius X (SSPX), becoming one of first seminarians of the newly founded society.
+In 1971, Sanborn dropped out of the Seminary of the Immaculate Conception, whose training he considered modernist, and entered the International Seminary of Saint Pius X in Écône, Switzerland, of the traditionalist Society of Saint Pius X (SSPX), becoming one of the first seminarians of the newly founded society.

 On 29 June 1975, in Écône, he was ordained a priest by Archbishop Marcel Lefebvre of the SSPX.
-Canonical recognition of the SSPX had been withdrawn by the local Roman Catholic bishop in May 1975, one month prior to his ordination, and this move would later be upheld by the Holy See.
+Canonical recognition of the SSPX had been withdrawn by the local Roman Catholic bishop in May 1975, one month prior to his ordination, and this move was later upheld by the Holy See: the ordinations were therefore deemed to be valid but illicit by the Vatican and Sanborn and the other new priests were suspended a divinis.

 By 1976, Sanborn was offering the traditional Latin Mass for Catholics on Long Island, New York, United States, together with Clarence Kelly.

 Saint Thomas Aquinas Seminary

 In 1977, Sanborn was teaching at a seminary of the SSPX which was then called Saint Joseph's House of Studies, in Armada, Michigan, United States.
-Later in the same year, he was appointed Rector of the Seminary.
+Later in the same year, he was appointed rector of the seminary.

 Leaving the Society of Saint Pius X, co-founding the Society of Saint Pius V

-Lefebvre directed the SSPX's American priests to follow the 1962 liturgical books.
-Sanborn and eight other American priests refused to do these.
+Lefebvre directed the SSPX's American priests to follow the 1962 edition of the Roman Missal; Sanborn and eight other American priests refused to do this, preferring to use the 1920 edition.
 These nine priests accused Lefebvre of being insufficiently traditionalist.
 According to Sanborn, Lefebvre was imposing these liturgical and disciplinary changes in view of a reconciliation with the Vatican.

 On April 27, 1983, these nine priests, along with some seminarians who were sympathetic to them, were promptly expelled from the SSPX by Lefebvre, for their refusal to use the 1962 Missal and for other reasons, such as their resistance to Lefebvre's order that priests of the SSPX must accept the decrees of nullity handed down by diocesan marriage tribunals, and their disapproval of the SSPX's policy of accepting into the society new members who had been ordained to the priesthood according to the revised sacramental rites of Paul VI.
 Almost immediately, these nine priests formed the Society of Saint Pius V (SSPV).

-Leaving the Society of Saint Pius V

-In 1984, Sanborn established the independent Blessed Sacrament Chapel in Martinez, California, United States.
-In 1991, Sanborn left the SSPV.

 Most Holy Trinity Seminary

 In 1995, Sanborn founded the sedevacantist Most Holy Trinity Seminary in Spring Lake, Florida, United States.
-Prior to his episcopal consecration later in 2002, the seminary's graduates were ordained by Dolan, who was consecrated a bishop in 1993.
+Prior to his episcopal consecration later in 2002, the seminary's graduates were ordained by Daniel Dolan, who was consecrated a bishop in 1993.
 In 2005, the seminary was relocated to Brooksville, Florida.